Xblade9669/Xblade9669/README.md

 - 👋 Hi, I’m @Xblade9669
-- 👀 I’m interested in coding and AI ML
+- 👀 I’m interested in programming and developing AI/ML models
 - 🌱 I’m currently learning AIML and have completed learning C ,C++ and OOPS
 - 💞️ I’m looking to collaborate on AI ML projects